CDavid99/RacismX/README.md

-# distinguishRacistSentence
+# RacismX
-Program to automatically detect racism and issue a warning through a popup window
+Program to automatically detect racism and issue a warning through a popup window.